James Cagney

+After making his debut in 1919, he spent several years in vaudeville as a dancer and comedian and played his first major acting role in 1925.
+Al Jolson was sufficiently impressed by his performance in 1929's Penny Arcade that he bought the rights to it, securing Cagney's part in the Warner Bros. adaptation of the play.
+This marked the beginning of a lengthy, albeit turbulent association with the studio.

 Cagney's fifth film, The Public Enemy, became one of the most influential gangster movies of the period.
-Notable for a famous scene in which Cagney pushes half a grapefruit against Mae Clarke's face, the film thrust him into the spotlight.
-He became one of Hollywood's leading stars and one of Warner Bros.' biggest contracts.
-In 1938 he received his first Academy Award nomination for Best Actor for his subtle portrayal of the tough guy/man-child Rocky Sullivan in Angels with Dirty Faces.
-In 1942 Cagney won the Oscar for his energetic portrayal of George M. Cohan in Yankee Doodle Dandy.
+He became one of Hollywood's leading stars and one of Warner Bros.' biggest contracts at the time.
+In 1938, he received his first Academy Award nomination for Best Actor for his subtle portrayal of the tough guy/man-child Rocky Sullivan in Angels with Dirty Faces.
 He was nominated a third time in 1955 for Love Me or Leave Me with Doris Day.
-Cagney retired from acting and dancing in 1961 to spend time on his farm with his family.
+Cagney retired from acting and dancing in 1961.
 He came out of retirement 20 years later for a part in the movie Ragtime (1981), mainly to aid his recovery from a stroke.

-Cagney walked out on Warner Bros. several times over the course of his career, each time returning on much improved personal and artistic terms.
-In 1935 he sued Warner for breach of contract and won.
-This was one of the first times an actor prevailed over a studio on a contract issue.
-He worked for the independent film company Grand National (starring in two films: the musical Something to Sing About and the drama Great Guy) for a year while the suit was being settled, then in 1942 establishing his own production company, Cagney Productions, before returning to Warner seven years later.
+Cagney walked out on Warner Bros. twice over the course of his career, each time returning on much improved personal and artistic terms.
+In 1935, he sued Warner for breach of contract and signed with Edward L. Alperson's independent company Grand National Pictures.
+In 1942, he established his own production company, Cagney Productions, before returning to Warner seven years later.
 In reference to Cagney's refusal to be pushed around, Jack L. Warner called him "the Professional Againster".
 Cagney also made numerous USO troop tours before and during World War II and served as president of the Screen Actors Guild for two years.